 When you find a domain you like, check Google to see if a similar domain but with a different spelling has a significant web presence.
 If so, choose another name.
 You don’t want confusion with your audience…they may end up on the wrong site.

 This is the framework your website sits on.
-There is only one that serious bloggers use and that is wordpress.org
+The ONLY one that serious bloggers use is wordpress.org

 This is a self-hosted platform and comes with plenty of options.
 You will not own your domain unless you self-host.